Laylat al-Jaiza

 Laylat al-Jaiza or Night of Rewards is the night preceding the Eid al-Fitr.
 It has particular significance with the month of Ramadan and is to earn rewards for all the fasts and good deeds in this month.
-It is considered as a blessed night for Muslims and a night to offer prayers and supplications.
+It is considered as a blessed night for Muslims.
+Muslims believe that on this night, the gates of heaven are open and the blessings of God are abundant.
+As such, they engage in various acts of worship such as performing additional voluntary prayers, reciting the Quran, seeking forgiveness from God, and making supplications for blessings and mercy.